 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/ risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Patients have received single doses of finasteride up to 400 mg and multiple doses of finasteride up to 80 mg/day for three months without any adverse effects.
+Patients have received single doses of finasteride up to 400 mg and multiple doses of finasteride up to 80 mg/day for up to three months without any adverse effects.

 No specific treatment of overdosage with finasteride is recommended.